HaloDAO/lending-market-v1/README.md

 ```

-## Interact with HaloDAO Lending Market in Mainnet via console
+## Interact with HaloDAO Lending Market in Mainnet via console with Docker

 You can interact with HaloDAO Lending Market at Mainnet network using the Hardhat console, in the scenario where the frontend is down or you want to interact directly.
 You can check the deployed addresses at https://docs.aave.com/developers/deployed-contracts.